FoxInFlame/legacy-qBittorrent/README.md

 This is a very minimal qbtheme for qBittorrent that brings back the compact layout for the transfer list from pre-4.2.2.

+## Downloading

+Get the .qbtheme file from this repo by cloning it or from the [Releases](https://github.com/FoxInFlame/legacy-qBittorrent/releases) page.

 ## Compiling (Windows only)

 With a python3 executable called `python`, run `compile.bat`.